 For more information about our rate filing, please visit www.pgh2o.com/ourwaterfuture

 PWSA ratepayers will have an opportunity to participate in the PUC’s review of the proposed rates.
 In the coming months, the PUC will hold public hearings on the proposal.
 PWSA will provide public testimony to justify and explain the requested rates.
 The PUC’s Bureau of Investigations and Enforcement, Pennsylvania Office of the Consumer Advocate and Small Business Advocate will also likely review and comment on the request.
 The PUC may elect to change the rates included in the rate filing.

 The PUC began providing oversight of our customer service, operations, and ratemaking after the Governor signed Act 65 in December 2017.
-We are the first municipal water and wastewater authority to be regulated by the PUC.
+We are the first municipal water, wastewater conveyance, and stormwater authority to be regulated by the PUC.
 For more information on PUC oversight and actions customers can take in response to the rate request, please visit www.pgh2o.com/customer-rights.

 “We are taking every reasonable step to provide our customers with safe and reliable water services at the lowest possible rates,” Board Chair, Alex Sciulli stated.
 “With PUC oversight there is greater transparency and accountability throughout the process.
 We encourage the public to participate in our rate-setting process and appreciate your support as we make the mandated investment in our infrastructure.”